LittleGreenViper/SwipeTabController/Sources/SwipeTabController/SwipeTabController.docc/SwipeTabController.md

 You can also directly instantiate view controllers (either via storyboard, or directly).
 You add these by overriding the ``LGV_SwipeTabViewController/generatedViewControllers`` computed property, and supplying the instances in an array.
 This array is not sorted.

 > NOTE: These are appended to any other view controllers that have been instantiated via segues or storyboard IDs.

-## The Test Harness App

-The package provides a fairly robust and simple [test harness app](https://github.com/LittleGreenViper/SwipeTabController/tree/master/Tests/SwipeTabControllerTestHarness), that can be used to get an idea of what is required to implement the package.

-In order to run this, you should select the "SwipeTabControllerTestHarness" scheme, and direct it to run on an iOS simulator or device.